ablaom/MLJTuning.jl/README.md

 #### Range types

-Generally a type definition is required for each range object a tuning strategy should like to handle, and the tuning strategy functions to be implemented are dispatched on these types.
+Generally new types are defined for each class of range object a tuning strategy should like to handle, and the tuning strategy functions to be implemented are dispatched on these types.
 Here are the range objects supported by `Grid`:

   - one-dimensional `NumericRange` or `NominalRange` objects (these types are provided by MLJBase)